jonnonz1/nz-statute-book/acts/public/2012/national-animal-identification-and-tracing-act-2012.md

   (a) the interests of justice require cancellation; and (b) neither the particulars of a reminder notice nor a notice of hearing relating to the infringement notice has been filed in the District Court.
 (3) An infringement notice is cancelled by the service of a cancellation notice.
-(4) An infringement notice or a cancellation notice may be served by a NAIT officer or a NAIT authorised person personally delivering it to the person alleged to have committed the infringement offence, though a different NAIT officer from the one who issued the notice may deliver the notice and the notice served may be a copy.
+(4) An infringement notice or a cancellation notice may be served by a NAIT officer or a NAIT authorised person personally delivering it to the person alleged to have committed the infringement offence, though a different NAIT officer or NAIT authorised person from the one who issued the notice may deliver the notice, and the notice served may be a copy.
 (5) Alternatively, an infringement notice or a cancellation notice may be served by post addressed to,— (a) if the person is a natural person,—
     (i) the address of the person's last-known place of residence; or